redox-os/rfcs/text/0012-service-recovery.md

 # Summary
 [summary]: #summary
-Discussion on how the service monitor recovers faulting services.
+Discussion on how the service-monitor recovers faulting services.

 For clarification:
 - In many places "user service monitor" is shortened to "service monitor".